As the world remains transfixed on ISIS

 And as we've learned with Mali, any unresolved local Islamist insurgency has the potential of spiraling into a world problem.

-Last year, Shekau released a statement vowing to attack the United States and Europe.
+In recent years, Shekau has vowed to attack the United States and Europe.

 "Our strength and firepower is bigger than that of Nigeria.
 Nigeria is no longer a big deal to us, as far as we are concerned.
-We will now comfortably confront the United States of America," he said.
+We will now comfortably confront the United States of America," he said in a recent video.

 The United States says Boko Haram has links to the al Qaeda affiliate in West Africa and to extremist groups in Mali.